seareport/auto_reports/README.md

-# Regional Model Performance Report
+# Model skill performance dashboards

 This package purpose is to generate **static** HTML pages used for the dissemination of model skill assessment reports of global surge models.